GenXStreamer/Snapradio/README.md

 python main.py
 ```
 By default, the UI is available at `http://localhost:8882`.
+Configurable in .env

 ---

 ## Media Downloader
-The built-in Downloader (formerly Mixcloud Downloader) supports a wide range of URLs.
+The built-in Downloader supports a wide range of URLs thanks to yt-dlp.
 - Processes jobs in a background queue.
 - Shows real-time status: **Queued** → **Downloading** → **Encoding** → **Done**.
 - Status persists across page refreshes and navigation.